knight-lang/knight-lang/specs.md

 This function is valid for the types `Number`, `String`, `Boolean`, and `Null`.
 Notably, if either argument is a `BLOCK`'s return value, the return value is undefined.

 ### 4.3.10 `&(unchanged, unevaluated)`
-If the first argument, after being coerced to a boolean, is `FALSE`, then the "uncoerced" first argument is returned.
+If the first argument, after being evaluated and coerced to a boolean, is `FALSE`, then the "uncoerced" first argument is returned.
 Otherwise, the second argument is evaluated and returned.

 This function acts similarly to `&&` in most programming languages, where it only evaluates the second variable if the first is truthy.